How to Tell if A Motorcycle Helmet is Too Small – 10 Signs to Watch For!

 • Comfort during wear: Pay attention to how quickly sweat builds up; excessive moisture in a short amount of time suggests you need better ventilation—and possibly a bigger lid!

 Remember, enjoying the ride should never mean compromising comfort!
-Keeping tabs on your helmet’s ventilation will ensure that beating the heat becomes an effortless part of every journey
+Keeping tabs on your helmet’s ventilation will ensure that beating the heat becomes an effortless part of every journey.

 Helmet Hurt: Check for Pressure Points

 When trying on a motorcycle helmet, it’s essential to focus on comfort as much as you do on style.
-But how to know if the helmet is too small so that it hurts?
+But how to know if helmet is too small so that it hurts?
 One of the telltale signs that your helmet might be too small is the presence of pressure points.
 If you find yourself wincing or feeling a throbbing sensation after just a few minutes of wear, that’s your body’s way of telling you something isn’t right.
 A good fit should feel snug but not painful; think of it like wearing a cozy hat rather than squeezing into a vise.

 If your helmet is too small, you’ll likely feel uncomfortable pressure or pain in certain areas of your head.
 These pressure points can not only be painful, but they can also restrict blood flow and cause headaches.